-With such understanding, it is hoped that it will lead to an appreciation and realization that part of the problem is ourselves.
+With such understanding, it is hoped that it will lead to an appreciation and realization that a great part of the problem is ourselves.
 I think and believe that many of our national problems are created and/or heightened, knowingly or unknowingly, by our so-called Filipino Norm of Morality.

 We appreciate and realize that traits and values may influence one another reciprocally, but I believe and think that the latter have greater influence in more instances (a thinking person tend to behave more consistently according to his values).